crellison/talks/linux-cpu-scheduling/slides.md

 Any extra slices must come from other processes or free slices.

-Any slices over the cpu shares are give only if they are available.
+Any slices over the cpu shares are given only if they are available.

 ---

-How does this effect us?
+How does this affect us?

 ---